|

 Our feet were standing

-A testimony given to Israel,8 to give thanks
+Which is a testimony for Israel,8 to give thanks

 For there were placed